 For students living in residence the full academic year, an additional fee will be charged to students' residence accounts (with the exception of students living in Alumni House or London Hall) if they stay in residence during the winter break.
 International students who have accepted their residence offer will receive an email regarding the process to request winter break accommodations.
 Students who have been approved for this stay will also receive an email about expectations during their winter stay.

 At the end of the academic year, all students must vacate their room within 24 hours following the date of their final examination or by noon on the residence closure date, whichever is earlier.

 Staying in London During the Summer

-If you plan to stay in London for summer courses or other reasons, you can continue living on campus and book through Western Summer Accommodations which offers daily, weekly and monthly accommodation options.
-Western Summer Accommodations is open to the public, so your visiting family or friends can also stay here.
+If you plan to stay in London for summer courses or even before you start at Western, you can live on campus.
+Book through Western Summer Accommodations which offers daily, weekly and monthly accommodation options.
+Western Summer Accommodations is open to the public, so your family or friends can also stay here.

 London is a vibrant urban centre made up of beautiful, lively neighborhoods.
 In fact, few cities of this size bring so many diverse cultures, festivals and businesses together in a single place.
 London also offers a diverse climate with four distinct seasons to enjoy.

 - If you're looking for easy access to the public transportation system in London, Western is lucky to have major bus routes that conveniently go through campus.
 Find your way around the city by visiting the London Transit website.

 - All full-time undergraduate students automatically receive a London Transit Commission bus pass.
 Your bus pass is your Western ONECard.
 Learn more about transportation on campus.